aracaarja12/logParserUtility/README.md

 ## Structure and contents

 logParserUtility/
-|-- .gitignore
+- .gitignore
-|-- LICENSE
+- LICENSE
-|-- README.md
+- README.md
-|-- requirements.txt
+- requirements.txt
-|-- testLogs/
+- testLogs/
-|   |-- various logs for testing
+- - various logs for testing
-|-- tests.py
+- tests.py
-|-- util.py
+- util.py

 util.py -- the application

-tests.py -- test suite for the application
+tests.py -- the test suite for the application

 ## How to install and run